Azure/AzureDSVM/README.md

 working with the Azure compute platform as a complement to the underlying AzureSMR for controlling [Azure Data Science Virtual Machines](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).

+Azure Data Science Virtual Machine (DSVM) is a powerful data science development environment with pre-installed tools and packages that empower data scientists for convenient data wrangling, model building, and service deployment.

+The R package of `AzureDSVM` aims at offering functions that can be conveniently used by R data scientists for operating and using Azure Data Science Virtual Machine (DSVM) elastically and economically within local R session.

 To install the package from github:

   > devtools::install_github("Azure/AzureDSVM")